elixir-oasis/oasis/guides/hmac_based_authentication.md

 `Authorization: HMAC-uppercase(<algorithm>) Credential=<value>&SignedHeaders=<value>&Signature=<value>`

 * `Algorithm`
-    * Some digest/hash algorithm, see [Schemes Supported](Oasis.Plug.HmacAuth.html#module-schemes-supported) for details.
+    * Some digest/hash algorithm, see [Schemes Supported](Oasis.Plug.HMACAuth.html#module-schemes-supported) for details.
 * `Credential`
-    * ID of the access key used to signature and verify, must be defined in `Oasis.HmacToken.Crypto`.
+    * ID of the access key used to signature and verify, must be defined in `Oasis.HMACToken.Crypto`.
 * `SignedHeaders`
     * HTTP request header names, separated by semicolons, required to sign the request in your defined order of `x-oasis-signed-headers` spec, the HTTP headers must be correctly provided with the request as well, do not use white spaces.
 * `Signature`